Infrastructure as Code: Automated Deployments with Ansible

 Now that our server is up and running, we want to install our app on it, using our Docker image and container.

-We could do this manually, but a key insight of modern software engineering is that small, frequent deployments are a must.[1]
-Frequent deployments rely on automation, so we’ll use an infrastructure automation tool called Ansible.
+We could do this manually, but a key insight of modern software engineering is that small, frequent deployments are a must.

 Automation is also key to making sure our tests give us true confidence over our deployments.
 If we go to the trouble of building a staging server,[2] we want to make sure that it’s as similar as possible to the production environment.
 By automating the way we deploy, and using the same automation for staging and prod, we give ourselves much more confidence.

-The buzzword for automating your deployments these days is "Infrastructure as Code" (IaC).
+The buzzword for automating your deployments these days is "infrastructure as code" (IaC).

-Why not ping me a note once your site is live on the web, and send me the URL?
-It always gives me a warm and fuzzy feeling… Email me at [email protected]. |
+| Why not ping me a note once your site is live on the web, and send me the URL?
+It always gives me a warm and fuzzy feeling…Email me at [email protected]. |

 A First Cut of an Ansible Playbook for Deployment